Improved Health with Expert Care at the Sleep Disorders Center at Providence

 - Parasomnias – This is the name given to a group of sleep disorders that disturb not only our sleep, but the sleep of those around us.
 According to the Sleep Foundation (SF), they include:

-The Sleep Disorders Institute at Providence Provides Expert Diagnostics and Treatment
+The Sleep Disorders Center at Providence Provides Expert Diagnostics and Treatment

 - Sleep Disorder Breathing